pp1856/Agent-Training/README.md

 #### Classifiers

-Contains the classidiers used in the paper ordered by test.
+Contains the classifiers used in the paper ordered by test.

 #### Project